metrics-rs/metrics/README.md

 Minimum supported Rust version (MSRV) is currently **1.61.0**, enforced by CI.

-`metrics` will always support _at least_ the last four versions of stable Rust, based on minor version releases, and excluding patch versions.
-Overall, we strive to support older versions where possible, which means avoiding constant dependency updates or cleanup that only exist to use, for example, new methods in the Rust standard library.
+`metrics` will always support _at least_ the latest four versions of stable Rust, based on minor version releases, and excluding patch versions.
+Overall, we strive to support older versions where possible, which means that we generally try to avoid staying up-to-date with every single dependency (except for security/correctness reasons) and avoid bumping the MSRV just to get access to new helper methods in the standard library, and so on.

 # contributing